Webinar: Policing, climate vulnerabilities and pathways of resilience

 Feet moving over a white line on the ground

 This webinar will outline findings and recommendations from the UK’s first national study of police responses to county lines drug distribution and related child and adult criminal exploitation.
-1pm – 2pm, Thursday 3 July 2025 Online Register for the webinar “County lines” is the term given to the practice of drug dealers from cities e.g. …
+1pm – 2pm, Thursday 3 July 2025 Online Watch the webinar Event description “County lines” is the term given to the practice of drug dealers from cities …

 Read more